-What does Chase Freedom® travel insurance cover?
+What do Chase Freedom® Travel Insurance Benefits cover?

-The Chase Freedom® family of cards come with several attractive features, such as 1.5% cash back on purchases.
+The Chase Freedom family of cards come with several attractive features, such as 1.5% cash back on purchases.
 But did you know that Freedom cards also come with travel insurance benefits that can help you book a vacation with greater peace of mind?

 It's true, common carrier expenses such as a plane ticket or cruise line booking can be reimbursed — if certain covered situations arise that interrupt your vacation or force the cancellation of your reservation.
 Read on to learn more about these benefits, as well as some important facts to know before you purchase your next vacation using your Freedom card.